tis-starlight/tis-starlight.github.io/_tabs/about.md

 the exclusive property of Starlight and are not covered under the Creative- Commons license.
 Use of these elements requires explicit permission from Starlight.

+All official research outputs associated with my name—including, but not limited to, published or unpublished theses, dissertations, academic papers, and technical reports, have been produced without the use of AI-generated content and are free from plagiarism.

+If you reference or build upon any of my research work, you must provide proper attribution by citing my full name and including a direct link to the original source.
+Unauthorized reproduction, misrepresentation, or failure to provide appropriate citation may constitute academic misconduct and/or a violation of intellectual property rights.

 All content on this site, including but not limited to text, images, and artwork, is strictly prohibited from being used for AI training purposes or incorporated into AI models.
 Please respect the 'noai' policy.

-Some content on this site may have undergone post-processing using AI tools such as Copilot, ChatGPT, DeepSeek, QuillBot, or Stealth Writer to improve quality.
+Some non-academic content on this site may have undergone post-processing using AI tools such as Copilot, ChatGPT, DeepSeek, QuillBot, or Stealth Writer to improve quality.
 This processing may include correcting linguistic errors, addressing grammatical mistakes, summarizing content, or adjusting tone for clarity and consistency.
+All substantive ideas, research, and original writing remain entirely my own.

 The information provided on this website is for general informational purposes only.
 While we strive to ensure the accuracy and reliability of the content, we